-Take, for example, the Fidelity Freedom 2060 fund, which owns 29 other Fidelity funds in a 90/10 stock/bond allocation, including nine different funds with shares of tech titan Apple Inc. One of them is Series 100 Index, which had 6.1% of its assets in Apple as of July 31.
+Take, for example, the Fidelity Freedom 2060 fund, which owns 29 other Fidelity funds in a 90/10 stockA financial instrument giving the holder a proportion of the ownership and earnings of a company./bond allocation, including nine different funds with shares of tech titan Apple Inc. One of them is Series 100 Index, which had 6.1% of its assets in Apple as of July 31.

 “The management team felt that the combination of other series funds would achieve the desired portfolio characteristics, and have been reducing exposure to Series 100 Index,” Fidelity spokesman Adam Banker told Reuters earlier this month.